Liv3lyJs/windDownscalingECCC/README.md

 ## GENERAL PROJECT INFORMATION
 Code from the Paper "Interpolation-free deep learning for meteorological downscaling on unaligned grids across multiple domains with application to wind power" currently in revision at Artificial Intelligence for the Earth Systems Journal.
-Available as a PrePrint here: https://doi.org/10.48550/arXiv.2410.03945
+Available here: [https://doi.org/10.48550/arXiv.2410.03945  ](https://journals.ametsoc.org/view/journals/aies/4/4/AIES-D-24-0097.1.xml)

 This project has been done by:
     .Jean-Sebastien Giroux